 A mountain is usually at the back in a landscape with other elements in front of it.
 Depending on its size and position, it can either be main element of the landscape or it can be a secondary focal point.
 Mountains can be drawn in many different ways and different techniques gives different feel to them.
 Techniques for drawing mountain is discussed in detail in drawing Mountain tutorial and in vol 4 of my pen and ink drawing workbook series.

 Mountains can be used in compositions in following 2 ways.

-In this demonstration, parallel lines are used to texture the mountain and difference in tones is used to indicate planes on its body as discussed in technique 1 in drawing mountain tutorial.
+In this demonstration, parallel lines are used to texture the mountain and difference in tones is used to indicate planes on its body as discussed in drawing mountain tutorial.
 Notice how tree trunks and flowers are primary focal point with mountain a secondary focal point.

 Theme 2: Mountain as the Main Element

 In this theme, mountain is the main element and other foreground elements are not used to take focus away from the mountain.
 A distant element at the base of the mountain is usually used to provide transition from ground to the mountain.

 This is another technique for drawing mountain where layers of rounded forms are used to give it a different feel.
 The focus here is on the mountain with no foreground elements.
 A tree line at the base of the mountain is used to provide transition from the ground to the mountain.

 Following is another technique for drawing mountain with explicit indication of sharp planes.
 More interesting receding ground plains are used to add more visual interest to the landscape but the mountain is till the main focal element.

 In the following demonstration, drawing reflection of mountain in the water is demonstrated.
 Technique discussed in Theme 1 is used to draw the mountain.